 What you smelled, if anything

 Names and symptoms of anyone who was sick

 Completing an investigation may take days, weeks or months, depending on the complexity of the investigation.
-You can ask our office if you want us to send you written information on the outcome of the investigation.
+You can request our office if you to send you written information on the outcome of the investigation.

 If you or anyone else is seriously ill, call 911 for help.
 In less serious cases, call your doctor or the Poison Control Center, 800-222-1222.
 At no charge, the Poison Control Center will give you first-aid information and advise you on what to do next.

 Be sure to tell emergency responders, Poison Control, or your doctor that you may have been exposed to a pesticide.
 Have as much information as possible about what happened and, if you know, the pesticide involved.